benzmuircroft/temp/USERBASE.md

 ## ✅ Usage
-To test userbase and get used to the concept we are going to simulate multiple users on seperate devices in this folder structure:
+To test userbase and get used to the concept we are going to simulate multiple users on seperate devices

+This test will be in this folder structure:
 ![image](https://github.com/user-attachments/assets/ae401844-9814-484f-9528-cea89f305159)

 ```javascript